By Chris Brandow, Invision Partner

 1. You’re not too small to experience a big data breach.

 The biggest threat of having data in the cloud is a data breach, according to the CSA.
 This would include, but not limited to, information not intended for public viewing, such as personal, financial or medical information, trade secrets, etc. Data breaches aren’t new to cloud-based data storage, but are certainly a very big concern among its users.
+It is also very important to ensure that employee and customer data is stored as privately and securely as possible and therefore, following things like Privacy Helper UK guidance, can help to ensure your business is aligned with the correct privacy regulations.

 2. IAM causing trouble.